-Staff in the College of Agricultural Sciences Office of International Programs are available to help students find the right program and identify financial support.
-Learn more at agsci.psu.edu/international.
+Staff in Ag Sciences Global are available to help students find the right program and identify financial support.
+Learn more at http://agsci.psu.edu/global

 Office of Global Programs

 The Penn State University Office of Global Programs also offers help in planning an international experience.
 Penn State has more than 180 summer, semester, and full-year programs in more than 45 countries!
 More than 60 of these programs are either specially designed, semester-length programs or are reciprocal exchange programs with an international university.
 The Office of Global Programs also offers numerous other short-term, faculty-led programs.
 With all these options, it is possible for students in nearly any discipline to study abroad.
 A listing of these programs may be found at global.psu.edu.
 In addition, Penn State accepts transfer credits from many other programs.